25.8.17

 The faded fabric was also fraying but the cushions inside were clean and in great shape.

-The faded fabric was also fraying but the cushions
+The faded fabric was also fraying, but the cushions

-inside were clean and in great shape.
+Inside was clean and in great shape.

 The outdoor set was in great shape just some rusty spots.

-* tabletop is glass and not broken.
+* The tabletop is glass and not broken.

 The Outdoor set gets a fresh coat of BLACK marine oil paint.